anaurora/FlightDelayML/README.md

 **The algorithm runs in a Google Colaboratory environment (based on Jupyter notebooks), which is independent of the local machine.
 They are ipython notebooks and all you need is a browser to run them.**

 **NOTE: If GitHub fails to load the ipython file(s) (.ipynb), you can access them using nbviewer.
-SGD regression can be viewed [here](https://nbviewer.jupyter.org/github/AnujArora23/FlightDelayML/blob/master/SGDFlightDelayDataset.ipynb)**
+SGD regression can be viewed [here](https://nbviewer.jupyter.org/github/AnujArora23/FlightDelayML/blob/master/SGDFlightDelayDataset.ipynb) and Decision Tree Regression can be viewed [here](https://nbviewer.jupyter.org/github/AnujArora23/FlightDelayML/blob/master/DTFlightDelayDataset.ipynb)**